mrfrase3/Sandwich4Us/README.md

 session.secret          |`onlytellyourcat`| Large secret string for sessions

 # Roadmap
+This can be tracked on the [trello board](https://trello.com/b/lY581frK).
 FE = Front End, BE = Back End, FS = Full Stack

  - [x] BE add config file